ucdavis-informatics/pieval/README.md

 pieval began as an idea as a 5 person team grappled with how to accelerate a growing number of natural language processing techniques for the UC Davis Cancer center.
 A few months after the idea was floated, Joseph Cawood tweaked some open source tooling, written in R, and leveraging the rShiny ecosystem to provide a prototype we could put in front of users([valR](https://gitlab.ri.ucdavis.edu/ri/pydatautils/ucd-ri-dataval/tree/dev-br/valR)).
 This prototype was invaluable in helping to shape the requirements of a production system.
 After a few iterations in R/rShiny it became apparent that the framework was not up to the task.
 The app was ported to Python using the Flask webapp framework in January 2020.

-### Tool Development Contributions
+### Contributors
 Bill Riedl: Idea guy / Lead dev
 Joseph Cawood: valR prototype author
 Matt Renquist: Keycloak auth strategy and deployment strategy using Gunicorn and Apache Proxies.
 Aaron Rosenburg: Primary clincal test user
 Jp Graff: Clincal test user
+Cy Huynh: Logo Developer

 ___